Massage Therapy: Profession or Industry?

 An industry is a group of companies and organizations that work on similar things.
 An industry can also refer to the market for something, or how well things are selling.
 Some examples of industries include: Textile, Hedge fund, Investment bank

-To distinguish between a profession, a trade, and an industry, it’s important to understand the characteristics and criteria that define each.
+To distinguish between a profession and an industry, it’s important to understand the characteristics and criteria that define each.
 Let’s break down these concepts:

 Profession